magento/devdocs/src/guides/v2.3/get-started/api-security.md

 ### Maximum parameter inputs

 The `EntityArrayValidator` class constructor limits the number of objects that can be given to inputs that represent arrays of objects.
-For example, the `/guest-carts/{cartId}/collect-totals` endpoint contains the input parameter `additionalData->extension_attributes->gift_messages`, which represents a list of gift message information objects.
+For example, the `PUT /V1/guest-carts/{cartId}/collect-totals` endpoint contains the input parameter `additionalData->extension_attributes->gift_messages`, which represents a list of gift message information objects.

 There are four possible input arrays: